Demographics of Ivory Coast: Languages

 French is the official language, while there are 60 living indigenous languages spoken in Ivory Coast.
 The Dioula dialect of Bambara is the most widely spoken one.
-Other language groups include the Gur languages, the Senufo languages, the Kru languages (including the Bété languages, Dida, Nyabwa, Wè, and Western Krahn), and the Kwa languages (including Akan, Anyin, and Baoulé).
+Other language groups include the Gur languages, the Kru languages (including the Bété languages, Dida, Nyabwa, Wè, and Western Krahn), the Kwa languages (including Akan, Anyin, and Baoulé), and the Senufo languages.

 Religion

 The economic development and relative prosperity of Ivory Coast fostered huge demographic shifts during the 20th century.
 "In 1922, an estimated 100,000 out of 1.6 million (or 6 percent) of people in Côte d'Ivoire were Muslims.
 By contrast, at independence (in 1960), their share of the population had increased rapidly, and Muslims were moving southward to the cocoa-producing areas and the southern cities.
 By 1998, [...], Muslims constituted a majority in the north of the country, and approximately 38.6 percent of the total population.
 This was a significantly larger population than the next largest religious group, Christians, who constituted approximately 29.1 percent of the total."
 In earlier decades, this shift was mainly due to large-scale immigration from neighboring countries of the interior, that has been going on since colonial times and continued to be promoted during the Houphouet-Boigny era.
-Since the 1990s, the widening fertility gap between different religious groups has continued to tilt the demographic balance in favor of Muslims although immigration has become less important.
+Since the 1990s, the widening conversion gap between different religious groups has started to tilt the demographic balance in favor of Christians.
+According to the last census of 2021 Muslims make up 42.5% of population (42.9% in 2014) and Christians 39.8% (33.9% in 2014).